trashvin/python-gamedev-2021/README.md

   Game data is everything.
 Learn how to store game data, record game logs and use cloud storage for tracking scores from your users accross the world.
 - #### Day 10: Finalizing and packaging your game.

   Start distributing your game.
 Learn how to package your games for easy installation and distribution.
+Bonus lesson : adding CI/CD to your GitHub repo.

   <hr/>